CDCgov/prime-reportstream/prime-router/docs/schema_documentation/upload-covid-19.md

 **Documentation**:

-Required.
 Must match a value from LIVD column B, "Model". eg,  "BD Veritor System for Rapid Detection of SARS-CoV-2 & Flu A+B"

 ---